Goosebumps HorrorLand: Second Arc

 The books in the second arc, from #13 onwards, are also split into three parts - Part One is a mini-adventure in HorrorLand, Part Two tells the main story, and the Epilogue describes the hero's return to HorrorLand.

 Online bookstores have posted a listing for more then-upcoming Goosebumps HorrorLand books, beginning with "When The Ghost Dog Howls", released on January 1, 2010.
 They have provided the following synopsis, implying that the series has been extended to include nineteen books with a new seven-book story arc:

 Each eerie adventure of the next seven-book arc begins with a trip to the Chiller House, a gift shop only found in HorrorLand.
 Kids are invited to take a little horror home with them and given a souvenir and a miniature Horror.
 At home, the kids experience wild things with their "free" gift, while the glowing, menacing Horror keeps an eye on the fun.
 When it's time for their payment, the Horror takes them back to shopkeeper Jonathan Chiller.

 Unlucky book #13 kicks off an entirely new type of terror that will keep you guessing and quaking until book #19.

 Third Arc

 Announced in May 2010, the third arc, known as "Hall of Horrors", contains six books.
 The arc's tagline is "The Hall of Horrors is open.
 Step into the nightmare!".
 According to the teaser at the end of book 19, the Hall of Horrors is "hidden in the darkest shadows of the park.
 It is the place for kids who have frightening stories to tell."
-Hall of Horrors is numbered as a separate series, beginning again at #1.
+Hall of Horrors is numbered as a separate series, beginning again at number 1.
 The Hall of Horrors is run by a Horror called the Story-Keeper, who hears the stories of the protagonist when they visit the Hall of Horrors.